MaestSi/CharONT/README.md

 Note: Activate the virtual environment with ```source activate CharONT_env``` before running.

 Inputs:
-* \<"sample_name".fastq\>: fastq file containing reads that need filtering and trimming to look like PCR amplicons
+* \<"sample_name".fastq\>: fastq file containing reads that need filtering and trimming to look like amplicons
 * \<primer_sequence_one\>: sequence of first _in-silico_ PCR primer to look for, flanking the region of interest
 * \<primer_sequence_two\>: sequence of second _in-silico_ PCR primer to look for, flanking the region of interest
 * \<pcr_id_thr>: minimum identity threshold that _in-silico_ PCR primers need for annealing